EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 We propose to add two new types to the IR to enable us to reliably model our use cases inside Handshake-level IR.

-- A *non-parametric* type to model control-only dataflow channels which lowers to a bundle made up of a downstream valid wire and upstream ready wire.
+- A *non-parametric* type to model control-only tokens which lowers to a bundle made up of a downstream valid wire and upstream ready wire.
 This `handshake::ControlType` would serialize to `control` inside the IR.
 - A *parametric* type to model dataflow channels with an arbitrary data type and optional extra signals.
 In their most basic form, SSA values of this type would be a composition of an arbitrary "raw-typed" SSA value (e.g., `i32`) and of a `control`-typed SSA value.
 It follows that values of this type, in their basic form, would lower to a bundle made up of a downstream data bus of a specific bitwidth plus what the `control`-typed SSA value lowered to (valid and ready wires).
 Optionally, this type could also hold extra "raw-typed" signals (e.g., speculation bits, thread tags) that would lower to downstream or upstream buses of corresponding widths.
 This `handshake::ChannelType` would serialize to `channel<data-type, {optional-extra-types}>` inside the IR.

 ### New operations